roman-milk/roman-milk.github.io/nerd-girl-at-faculty-stag-night.md

  "You buncha pussies," said Roger as he got between Jill's thighs again.
 "What the hell were you expecting?" he lined up is cock and ran it into her down to his balls in one wicked push.

  "Aiiiie!" squealed Jill as the helmet of his cock slammed against her cervix.
 "Too deep.
 Too deep!"
-Report_Story #3